 Use Booties To Walk Around The House

 Because your home is still an active work area that has been paused, it’s easy to transfer dirt and debris, even if you have properly sealed off the work area.
 Other areas of your home or property may be disturbed and allow debris to be transferred throughout the home.
-You can use a pair of protective shoe covers to protect from this, as it’s easier than untying and retying your shoes or boots when you need to run to a part of the house without floor protection in place.
+You can use a pair of protective shoe covers to protect you from this.
+It’s easier than untying and retying shoes when you need to run to a part of the house without floor protection.

 Set Up A Fan

-A fan blowing out the window of the affected area helps to keep dust levels down, and it creates a slight vacuum in the work area.
-This makes sure that any gaps in your dust barrier will let air flow into the work zone, while keeping dusty air out of surrounding rooms.
-Be sure to close large gaps around the fan with cardboard or plastic, so any wind from outside doesn’t blow the dust right back inside.
+A fan blowing out the window of the affected area helps to keep dust levels down.
+It creates a slight vacuum in the work area.
+This makes sure that any gaps in your dust barrier will let air flow into the work zone while keeping dusty air out of surrounding rooms.
+Be sure to close large gaps around the fan with cardboard or plastic.
+That ensures any wind from outside doesn’t blow the dust right back inside.
 For the best airflow, it’s best to crack open a door or window on the opposite side of the room.